 For minor blemishes you can handle at home, we’d like to share some purse cleaning tips to help you salvage your arm candy.
 Unfortunately, purse cleaning, especially cleaning a leather purse, isn’t as simple as washing a basic tee.
 Fair warning: cleaning designer handbags can be risky, and if you’re not careful, it's all too easy to transform a salvageable bag into a total loss.
 So, treat your bag with care and always test a new product on an inconspicuous area first.

-When cleaning your leather purse, remember that all genuine leather was once a living hide.
-First and foremost, animal skins needs to breathe.
-If you suffocate your purse with the wrong cleaner, or allow a stain to become embedded, the leather will dry out, crack, or fade.
-For this reason, it’s important to steer clear of most synthetic cleaning products, especially ones that are petroleum-based.
+2. When cleaning your leather purse, remember that all genuine leather was once a living hide.
+Animal skins needs to breathe--therefore if you suffocate your purse with the wrong cleaner, the leather will dry out and fade.
+Steer clear of most synthetic cleaning products, especially ones that are petroleum-based.

 If you have a major stain, don’t despair.
 In the cleaning business, we refer to two types of stains: wet stains (which can come out with water) and dry stains (which must be removed by, you guessed it, dry cleaning).
 A wet stain is a stain with a water-soluble contaminant.
 Ketchup is a common water-based stain.
 Wet stains can be removed at home, but “dry stains,” typically greasy blemishes caused by oil, paint, wax or lipstick will need professional attention.

+2. Saddle soap is your friend.
+Saddle soap is a specially designed soap used to treat leather stains.
 To treat stained leather, you’ll want to break out your microfiber clothes again and get your hands on a product called saddle soap.
 Be cautious!
 Saddle soap can streak or stain certain leathers.
 Test it out in an inconspicuous area first.
 Gently blot the affected area, or wipe if you must, but never rub a stain.
 You may end up grinding the contaminant in more deeply, or worse, removing leather dye with the saddle soap.

-Don’t forget to pay attention to metal hardware such as brass snaps or stainless steel eyelets.
+4. Don’t forget to pay attention to metal hardware such as brass snaps or stainless steel eyelets.
 Believe it or not, the best home remedy we’ve found to clean tarnished and grimy hardware are Mr. Clean’s magic erasers.
 Keep zippers moving freely with a piece of beeswax (you can find this in natural foods stores).
 Never use WD-40 or similar oils on a leather bag!
 They can drip and cause major blemishes.

 Be careful handling your bag at the salon, and after using cosmetics.
-Don’t set your bag down on dirty countertops, or worse, the floor. (yuk!)
+Don’t set your bag down on dirty countertops, or worse, the floor.
 Finally, if the weather is inclement, you may want to reconsider bringing out a special bag.

-With proper care, it’s possible to enjoy most leather purses nearly indefinitely.
+With proper care, it’s possible to enjoy most leather purses for many, many years.
 So, if you have a designer handbag with timeless styling, don’t let wear or stains force you to retire it early.